tenebris-tech/Reportify/README.md

 # Reportify

 This package generates simple reports in .pdf format using *codeberg.org/go-pdf/fpdf*.
-It began as part of the UnifyEM project and was recently separated into its own package for use in other projects.

 For a demonstration of how to use reportify please refer to example/main.go.